 4. Eggshells

-Crushed eggshells are useful in the garden in a number of ways.
+Crushed eggshells are helpful in the garden in several ways.

-It will stop cutworms, as the sharp edges will damage their soft bodies and kill them.
+It will stop cutworms, as the sharp edges will damage their soft bodies.
 The eggshells will then biodegrade, leaving a beneficial residue of calcium.

 5. Cutworm Collars

-However, be sure to push the collars down well into the soil to form a secure barrier.
+However, push the collars down well into the soil to form a secure barrier.
 You can also use toilet paper roll insets to make the collars.

 6. Pest-Repelling Plants